hi-paris/Hickathon/README.md

 <br>

-## Pre-hickathon Data Science courses
+## Pre-hi!ckathon Data Science courses
-The pre-h!ckathon phase includes **four Data Science courses** on Feature Engineering, Machine Learning, Deep Learning & Explainability created by the Hi!
+The pre-hi!ckathon phase includes **five Data Science courses** on Feature Engineering, Machine Learning & Deep Learning created by the Hi!
 PARIS Engineering Team.

 This repository contains the notebooks of the three technical courses.
 They are found in the `courses/` folder. <br>